 How to Serve

 Walnut paste goes well spread across grilled or fried vegetables.
-You can mix some of the paste with more water or olive oil to make a salad dressing that goes well with tomatoes and cucumbers.
+You can mix some of the paste with more water or olive oil to make an alternative salad dressing for the Georgian tomato cucumber salad.

 Frequently Asked Questions